-Environment, Social and Governance considerations (ESG) has become a top priority on investors’ and corporates’ agendas.
-Boards and executives increasingly see ESG as imperative to long-term value creation and the need to meet investor demand for comparable ESG measurements and disclosures, in a way that drives value for an organization.
+At a time of a global pandemic, climate change, biodiversity depletion and growing inequality, a company’s role in contributing to solving these issues is more important than ever.
+Environmental, social and governance (ESG) topics have become a top priority on investors’ agendas.
+Boards and executives increasingly see ESG as important to long-term value creation and need to meet investor demand for ESG information in a way that drives value for the company and society.

 Download Measuring Stakeholder Capitalism – Implementation guide for sustainable value creation

 Download the full report for:

 - An introduction to the WEF IBC metrics

 - Why companies should consider the WEF IBC metrics and how to adopt them

 - Practical steps to take to implement the WEF IBC common metrics based on current reporting